 Essentially, garlic is a common ingredient in our foods and a popular element for its anti-infection and anti-cancer properties.
-However, what many of us don’t know is that fresh garlic extracts that have stayed for long, also known as AGE or Aged Garlic Extract, help in boosting cognitive function.
+However, what many of us don’t know is that fresh garlic extracts that have stayed for a long, also known as AGE or Aged Garlic Extract, help in boosting cognitive function.

-Whatever your use for sage is, whether your sprinkle it to top your pizza, or as a seasoning, it is not only a standout taste enhancer, it is also surprisingly an effective brain booster.
+Whatever your use for sage is, whether you sprinkle it to top your pizza, or as a seasoning, it is not only a standout taste enhancer, but it is also surprisingly an effective brain booster.
 Various studies outline that sage is an abundant source of active compounds and tonics that safeguard you from various neurodegenerative ailments.

 Being a college student, eating sage can boost cognitive activities like attention, learning, and even memory.
 Remember this at Christmas if you have sage and onion stuffing!